FreakeyPlays/todo-app/README.md

 ## ⛓️ - API

-To read more about the Todo API run the Project and visit `/api` to see the swagger documentation.
+To read more about the Todo API, run the Project and visit `/api` at port `8081`, to see the swagger documentation.

 <details open>
 <summary><h3>🔗 - createOneTodo<h3></summary>